wesslen/RVisTutorial/README.md

 1. Download the materials in this repository using the "Clone or download" button and click the "Download ZIP" link.
 Unzip the file locally.

-2. Ensure you have R and R Studio installed on your machine.
+2. Ensure you have [R](http://archive.linux.duke.edu/cran/) and [R Studio](https://www.rstudio.com/products/rstudio/download/) installed on your machine.
+Use the links and follow the instructions to download each locally.

+Alternatively, you can use [RollApp](https://www.rollapp.com/) to create a free account and run R and R Studio on a cloud service.
+This option has more issues with saving so this is only an option if you want to avoid downloading R/R Studio locally.

 Open R Studio and run the following command to ensure you have all of the R libraries:

 ```{r}
 packages <- c("flexdashboard", "readr", "dplyr", "lubridate", "htmlwidgets", "htmltools",